Alright Battlestar Galactica fans (and NF reader Mianbao), this one is for you.

 If you think this is too much to handle, then you have to ask yourself how badly you want this physique.

 Jamie is a big fan of both exercising and running, which allows him to stay both muscular and extremely lean.
 If you watch this video of Jamie, all he talks about is running, hiking, and tennis which is quite misleading.
 This man obviously has spent considerable time in the gym as well, he just keeps extremely lean with the running.
-If you’ll notice, he talks quite a bit about interval training, explained further below.
+He talks quite a bit about interval training

 Jamie works out in the mornings by himself with just his iPod.
 When asked why he works out in the AM, he said, “I love the idea of the whole day being in front of you and not having to think about it — just getting up and going…I love the feeling of having that muscle burn.”
 Let this be a lesson to you: just because you don’t have a work out partner or a personal trainer doesn’t mean you can’t look like a superhero.
 Rule number 87: no excuses, play like a champion.